Kenwood House: Art

 Most of the works were acquired by Iveagh in the 1880s–1890s and are mainly Old Master portraits, landscapes and 17th century Dutch and Flemish works and British artists.
 Others were not part of the Iveagh Bequest but were added to the collection after his death because of a connection with Kenwood House.

 There is also a collection of shoe buckles, jewellery and portrait miniatures.

 In 2002, a selection of the Suffolk Collection of Stuart portraits was moved to Kenwood from Ranger's House, Greenwich.

 In 2012, an exhibition of works from the art collection, Rembrandt, Van Dyck, Gainsborough: The Treasures of Kenwood House, London began a tour of museums in the United States while Kenwood House was undergoing renovations; many of the works had never been outside Britain.
 The exhibit opened 6 June 2013 in Little Rock, Arkansas at the Arkansas Arts Center.

 Cultural references

 The house was the subject of a Margaret Calkin James poster in the 1930s, seen by many commuters on the London Underground.

+In 1985, the grounds of the house and the lake were featured in the final episode of TV series Widows.
+Kenwood House was also named as the location of where characters Harry Rawlins had proposed to Dolly Rawlins.